What are equal opportunity, affirmative action and diversity? Is it the same concept, just different labels?

 A. No. This is not public information; it is maintained by the university as required for federal reports and planning purposes.

 What is the Affirmative Action Plan?

 A. A written affirmative action plan is required of all federal contracts holding contracts of $50,000 or more with 50 or more employees.
 The affirmative action plan is designed to provide ways in which to measure yearly improvements in hiring, training and promotion of minorities and women in all parts of an organization.
 The effectiveness of the plan is measured by the results it actually achieves rather than by the results it is intended to achieve.
-An affirmative action plan is prepared by the Division of Diversity, Access and Equity yearly for the university.
+An affirmative action plan is prepared by the Division of Diversity and Inclusion yearly for the university.
 The plan helps us measure our progress and identify the need for different strategies.

 What does underutilized mean?

 A. To explain “underutilization”, you must first understand “availability.”
 A very brief, simple definition of availability is the presence of members of a protected class, such as women or minorities, who are qualified, willing, and able to work at a particular occupation.
 Availability is calculated for all occupational categories at the university, and the degree of availability that exists for women and minorities is used to determine the goals that are set for each occupational category.